 Because what better way is there to eat your greens than with a hearty dose of tasty meat and sweet maple syrup?

-After having these Brussels sprouts with bacon, I sure don’t know of a better way!
+After having these brussel sprouts with bacon and maple syrup, I sure don’t know of a better way!

 - Depending on which Brussels sprouts you buy, you may need to cut the stems and remove the leaves.
 If you’ve never done this before, check out this guide on How to Trim and Cut Brussels Sprouts.